teatwig/bearlytics/README.md

 **Q: How is user privacy protected?**
 A: User privacy is protected by not storing any personal identifiable information (PII).
 The IP address is hashed alongside the user-agent, and the current date with SHA-256 using a salt string that is stored in the environment variables.
 Can this be reversed?
 Yes, but it would require either a lookup list of all IP addresses and user-agents and dates with the salt, along with their corresponding hashes, or a computer the size of a small moon.

+**Q: What about back-ups/data exporting?**
+A: The database is stored in a SQLite database file on your server.
+You can back it up any way you want.
+I personally use a cron job to back it up to an S3 bucket every 24 hours.

+**Q: Can I pay you to host my analytics?**
+A: Let me know if this is something you're interested in, by commenting or adding an emoji to [this issue](https://github.com/HermanMartinus/bearlytics/issues/1), and I'll add it to the roadmap.

 ## License

 AGPL-3.0 - This license ensures that:
 - You can self-host and modify Bearlytics for your own use, no strings attached
-- Commercial hosting of Bearlytics as a service is restricted to the original copyright holder (me)
+- Commercial hosting of Bearlytics as a service is restricted to the original copyright holder

 For the full license text, see [LICENSE](LICENSE.md)